TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

 ContentHandler Objects
 ----------------------

-Users are expected to subclass :class:`ContentHandler` to support their application.
+Users are expected to subkundi :class:`ContentHandler` to support their application.
 The following methods are called by the parser on the appropriate events in the input document: